 Attracted by low labor costs and other advantages, global electronics manufacturers invested billions in Vietnam over the past few years.
-As they continue to build new factories in 2014, Vietnam’s economy will benefit from the influx of foreign capital, talent, and technology.
+As they continue to build new factories in 2014, Vietnam’s economy stands to benefit from the influx of foreign capital, talent, and technology.

 A small player in the global electronics supply chain just a decade ago, Vietnam exported $38 billion in devices and components last year, according to data from the International Trade Center.
 Although this pales next to the $560 billion shipped by China, the world’s leading producer of electronics, Vietnam now ranks as the 12th largest electronics exporter in the world.
 (The country also has a fast-growing IT services sector, which Techonomy surveyed last month.)